stanford-sdss/package-management/renv/README.md

 ```r
 renv::restore()
 ```
 This will output which packages will be installed, which will be updated, and will inform you of any installation errors.
-It is likely that your machine and Sherlock might have different versions of R and RStudio, and as a result there might be some packages or package versions that are not compatible with both.
+It is likely that your machine and Sherlock might have different versions of R and RStudio available, and as a result there might be some packages or package versions that are not compatible with both.